Positivity of higher exterior powers of the tangent bundle: Introduction

-\theo[theo-4main]{Let $X$ be a smooth projective variety of dimension at least $5$ such that the vector bundle $\bigwedge^4 T_X$ is strictly nef.
+\cor[cor-4main]{Let $X$ be a smooth projective variety of dimension at least $5$ such that the vector bundle $\bigwedge^4 T_X$ is strictly nef.
 Then either $X$ is isomorphic to one of the following Fano varieties

 or $X$ is a Fano variety of Picard rank $\rho(X) = 1$.}